pchalamet/fbus/README.md

 `ClearCache` | Clear InMemory serializer cache | Shall not be used unless necessary.

 ## Thread safety
-FBus is thread safe and all existing extensions in this repository.
+FBus is thread safe as all existing extensions in this repository.

 # 🛠️ Extensibility
 Following extension points are supported: